Overview

 - Eat a diet of fresh produce, healthy oils and foods low in saturated fat, such as a Mediterranean diet.

-- If you smoke, ask your health care professional for help to quit.
+- If you smoke, ask your healthcare professional for help to quit.

 One large, long-term study done in Finland found that making lifestyle changes helped reduce cognitive decline among people who were at risk of dementia.
 Those in the study were given individual and group sessions that focused on diet, exercise and social activities.